 I-285 Top End West Express Lanes: The project focuses on adding two new at-grade and elevated, barrier-separated express lanes in both directions of I-285 between Paces Ferry Road and SR 400.

-The project focuses on adding two new at-grade and elevated, barrier-separated express lanes in both directions of I-285 between Henderson Road and Paces Ferry Road and to the North Springs MARTA Station.
+I-285 Top End East Express Lanes: The project focuses on adding two new at-grade and elevated, barrier-separated express lanes in both directions of I-285 between Henderson Road and SR 400, and north on SR 400 from Johnson Ferry Road to the North Springs MARTA Station.